Flawless Physio Logo

 A gait analysis can identify biomechanical factors that may lead to the Plantar Fascia being overloaded when walking or running, followed by advice on the correct footwear and the necessity for insoles.

-Conservative treatment is highly successful, and there is rarely any form of surgery required for a Plantar Fascia Tear.
+Conservative treatment is highly successful, and rarely any form of surgery is required for a Plantar Fascia Tear.

 FAQ